When you have a new baby, everything is so new, and it’s a steep learning curve. And the stakes feel insanely high.

 Sorry for the bad news, but at least you’ll be prepared…

 For some reason, babies have this period where they cry at night pretty much constantly, no matter what you do for them.
 It’s called purple crying, and while tends to start around six weeks old, it’s definitely worst around eight weeks, and then it starts tapering off by ten weeks or so.

 I won’t lie, this stage sucks.
 Just hold your baby and be there for him.

 RELATED: Purple crying: When you can’t make your baby stop crying

 A stretchy wrap is a great way to keep your little barnacle baby with you in these times, just make sure you know how to use it.

 RELATED: Best baby carriers for easy baby wearing

 8. Your job isn’t to “fix” your baby’s crying, but to support him through it.

 This goes right back to Point 7.
 You’ve fed your baby, you’ve made sure his diaper is good, you’ve got him at a comfortable temperature, and he’s still wailing.
 It’s enough to make you lose your mind.

-In fact, when General Leia went through this stage, I freaked out.
+In fact, when my oldest went through this stage, I freaked out.
 Oh my gosh, why is she crying?
 What is wrong with her?
 Why can’t I fix it?
 I must not be good at this.
 I have to be doing this all wrong.